toppeMRI/SlicePlanner/LocalizerScan/README.md

 ## Execute the TOPPE sequence on a GE scanner

 1. Untar the file 'toppev3,localizer.tgz' in /usr/g/bin/ on the scanner host.
 2. Prescribe the toppev3 interpreter sequence.
 Set the number of slices to 120 or greater.
+Freq.
+Dir: R/L.
 3. Start scan.

 ## Convert P-file to 'Localizer.h5'